The Nun's Story (film): Post-production

 According to Zinnemann, composer Franz Waxman's dislike of the Catholic Church was a conspicuous influence on early drafts of the score.
 This is part of the reason why the final scene has no score, an uncommon stylistic choice for the era.
 Regardless of Waxman's work, Zinnemann had always wanted the film to end in silence.

 The original theatrical trailer for the film contains a brief shot of Gabrielle and her father sitting at a cafe.
 The shot is an excerpt from a scene that was removed from the final cut.
 The scene is alluded to in the final film when Dr. Van Der Mal mentions a restaurant reservation at the beginning of the film.
 Zinnemann removed the scene because he felt it was redundant and hindered the pace of the film's opening.

 Release

-The film premiered at Radio City Music Hall on June 18, 1959.
+The film premiered at Radio City Music Hall in New York City on June 18, 1959.
 In April 1959, the film was screened at the Paris Warner Brothers office for nuns and religious officials who had helped with the film's preparations.
 Despite mostly not speaking English, the audience was reportedly captivated.
-The film premiered in Italy on October 10, 1959, at Cinema Fiammetta with Audrey Hepburn and Mel Ferrer in attendance.
+The film premiered in Italy on October 10, 1959, at Cinema Fiammetta with Hepburn and Mel Ferrer in attendance.

 The Nun's Story received its first official North American DVD release on April 4, 2006.

 Hulme's and Habets' relationship was the subject of The Belgian Nurse, a radio play by Zoe Fairbairns, first broadcast on BBC Radio 4 on January 13, 2007.